rfht/fnaify/README.md

 can be run in 3 basic modes regarding the addition of missing libraries: restrictive, interactive, and permissive.

+All games require additional libraries from ports, like SDL2.
+Some of them can be found in fnaify-extralibs package, like libatomstb or libfmod\_SDL.

 The arguments are as follows:

 **-i** | **-y**